-All moves with Big Red can be covered with liability insurance.
-As Members of the National Guild of Removers we follow their Code of Practice and you can be assured that Big Red will give you the best removals service in London Bridge.
+All removals and storage with Big Red have a range of liability cover values available.
+We follow the standard accredited codes of practice and you can be assured that Big Red will give you the best removals service in London Bridge postcode.

 Whatever other stresses you have with your move, you can rely on Big Red to ensure that, from start to finish, the removal process is not one of them.
 Call the London Bridge removals specialists now on 0207 228 7651.

 Most of the roads around London Bridge are controlled parking, and either parking suspensions or dispensations are required.
 For larger Removals in London Bridge a parking suspension is a necessity.
 The suspension has to be booked 10 working days in advance of the required date.
 These are booked with Westminster council online.
 For smaller London Bridge removals, using vans, we can load and unload for short periods on single yellow lines.
 Otherwise a dispensation would need to be booked, if we are packing and London Bridge flat moving.

 A bit about London Bridge